pschatzmann/jupyter-openscad-kernel/README.md

 ## Preconditions
 - Python and Jupyter or Jupyterlab should be installed (e.g. with the help of pip or conada)

-- Please make sure that openscad is installed on your system (e.g. with apt install openscad) and that it can be called on the command line:
+- Please make sure that openscad is installed on your system (e.g. with apt install openscad) and that it can be called on the command line.
+Verify this by calling:
 ```
 openscad -v
 ```
-diplays the version.
+This diplays the version.
 E.g. 2019.12.20

 ## Installation